tprasadtp/protonvpn-docker/docs/faq.md

 ## Metadata updates

 Metadata updates includes updating server IPs and their public keys.
 Usually it should be automatic.
-But Proton API and libraries are in constant state of chaos and documentation is virtually non-existent or incorrect.
+But Proton API and libraries are in constant state of ~~chaos~~ flux and documentation is virtually non-existent or incorrect.
 So stuff might break.
 PRs welcome!
-This is not a rant!, but just take a look at [library here](https://github.com/ProtonMail/proton-python-client/tree/5d9dfa77fdaccb0c800134dab08dc3d5d8147363) and try to **use** it.
+Bulk of the work is done via `scripts/generate-server-metadata`